iainjmitchell/iainjmitchell.github.io/_posts/2014-12-15-isomorphism.markdown

 title:  "Isomorphism"
 date:   2014-12-15 19:49:51
 categories: Refactoring
+description: The relationship between isomorphism and naming in software.
 ---

 Recently I've been reading a fascinating book by Douglas Hofstadter called [Gödel, Escher, Bach](http://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach).
 In an early chapter he introduces the concept of *Formal Systems*, which is any system of abstract thought based upon the model of mathematics.